-12.3.1.
+11.3.1.
 Creating HA Tables with the HBase Java API

-HBase application developers create highly-available HBase tables programmatically using the Java API, as shown in the following example:
+HBase application developers create highly-available HBase tables programmaticaly using the Java API, as shown in the following example:

 '''

-HTableDescriptor htd = new HTableDescriptor(TableName.valueOf("test_table"));
+HTableDescriptor htd = new HTableDesscriptor(TableName.valueOf("test_table"));

 htd.setRegionReplication(2);

 ...

 admin.createTable(htd);

 '''

-This example creates a table named test\table that is replicated to one secondary region.
-To replicate test\table to two secondary regions, pass 3 as a parameter to the setRegionReplication() method.
+This example creates a table named test\table that is replicated to one secondary region server.
+To replicate test\table to two secondary region servers, pass 3 as a parameter to the setRegionReplication() method.

-12.3.2.
+11.3.2.
 Creating HA Tables with the HBase Shell